The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 COUNTIF Formula Google Sheets Tips and Troubleshooting

-- The COUNTIF formula can only use one criteria, use COUNTIFS for multiple criteria
+- The COUNTIF formula can only use one criterion; use COUNTIFS for multiple criteria

 - Text arguments aren’t case sensitive